 GIVING YOU A PERSONALIZED THERAPY PLAN

-On this page we are talking specifically about autism, a disorder with hallmarks of behavioural and social challenges.
-These challenges include communication barriers, different ways of perceiving one’s environment, and (a classic trait of autistic adults) often a strong need to stick to structure, patterns and rituals that others often see as frustrating or incomprehensible.
-At Unique Peace Counselling, we focus solely on treating autism in adults, and do not offer treatment for youth at this time.
+These autistic traits can include communication barriers, different ways of perceiving one’s environment, and (a classic trait of autistic adults) often a strong need to stick to structure, patterns and rituals that others may see as frustrating and inflexible.
+At Unique Peace Counselling, we focus solely on treating teens and adults, and do not offer treatment for youth at this time.

 ADDRESSING YOUR UNIQUE NEEDS